Skip to Content

 However, you can still make the advent calendar with different size towels, in which case I suggest you use the smallest one to make the back of the calendar, and you will have to adapt a little this tutorial.

-First, decide which of your towel you will use to make the back of the calendar, and lay it flat.
+First, decide which of your towel you will use to make the back of the fabric advent calendar, and lay it flat.

 Take a second towel, in which you like to make the pockets, and place it under the back towel.